Loss Control Insights

 Q&A: EMC OnCall Nurse Hotline

-How does your organization handle on-the-job injuries?
-Unless you have a health professional on-site for all work shifts, the injured employee or a supervisor will likely have to make a snap decision about what level of care is needed.
-EMC offers a safer way to respond: EMC OnCall Nurse, a 24-hour work injury hotline.
+Unfortunately, workplace accidents happen and it’s important to know what to do when they occur.
+Unless you have a healthcare professional on-site for all work shifts, the injured employee or their supervisor will likely need to make a quick decision on how to respond to the injury.
+EMC offers a safer way to respond: EMC OnCall Nurse, a 24-hour, work-injury nurse hotline.

 Learn more about the program from this interview with EMC Workers’ Compensation Program Supervisor Alyssa Comito.